-11. RESOURCE PROJECTS 2022 2021
+11. RESOURCE PROJECTS 2023 2022

 \$ \$

-Opening Balance - -
+Opening Balance 168,681 -

-Exploration and Evaluation Expenditure 168,681 -
+Exploration and Evaluation Expenditure 174,911 168,681

+Written off (75,805) -

-Closing Balance 168,681 -
+Closing Balance 267,787 168,681

-The exploration and evaluation expenditure includes tenement application costs, a portion of which (\$77,818) is refundable if an application is not granted or withdrawn.
+The exploration and evaluation expenditure includes tenement application costs, a portion of which (2023: \$42,393; 2022: \$77,818) is refundable if an application is not granted or withdrawn.

 Exploration and evaluation expenditure incurred is initially capitalised in respect of each identifiable area of interest where the Consolidated Entity has right of tenure.
-These costs are only carried forward to the extent that they are expected to be recouped through the successful development of the area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence or otherwise of economicallyrecoverable reserves.
+These costs are only carried forward to the extent that they are expected to be recouped through the successful development of the area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence or otherwise of economically-recoverable reserves.
 Accumulated costs in relation to an abandoned area are written off in full against profit in the year in which the decision to abandon the area is made.